-From Autumn 2018 to Spring 2020, Jeremy was a Graduate Teaching Associate (GTA) for the Computer Science and Engineering department at The Ohio State University.
+Currently, Jeremy is a Graduate Teaching Associate (GTA) for the Computer Science and Engineering department at The Ohio State University.

-From Autumn 2019 to Spring 2020, Jeremy taught the Software Components course (CSE 2221) where he was responsible for two lectures and two labs a week.
-In addition, he administered and graded all three exams.
-All assignments were graded by his two Undergraduate Teaching Assistants (UTAs).
+As of Autumn 2021 (and previously between Autumn 2019 and Spring 2020), Jeremy teaches the Software Components course (CSE 2221) where he is responsible for two lectures and two labs a week.
+In addition, he administers and grades all three exams.
+All assignments are graded by his two Undergraduate Teaching Assistants (UTAs).

 All teaching experience has been documented through reflections on The Renegade Coder:

 - Reflecting on My First Semester of Teaching (CSE 1223)

 - Reflecting on My Second Semester of Teaching (CSE 1223)